pakux/BrainProcessing/README.md

 - nifti_processing.py
   - registers raw niftiis and saves into nifti_reg folder
   - skull-stripps registered niftiis and saves into nifti_deskull folder
-## 4. Npy tensor creation
+## 4. Tensor transformations
-- npy.py includes cropping and normalization and creation of npy tensors
+- npy_transforms.py includes cropping and normalization and creation of npy tensors